-It’s a constant challenge to find new collectors for your artists.
+It’s a constant challenge finding new art collectors for your gallery’s roster.
 One place you might not have thought to look is within the inactive subscribers on your own gallery email list.
-A gallery’s contact list is gold and made of people who, at one point and time, raised their hand and said “Yes – I want you to stay in touch with me”.
-But time goes by and for any number of reasons they start ignoring your gallery emails.
+A gallery’s contact list is gold and made of people who, at one point and time, raised their hand and said, “Yes – I want you to stay in touch with me”.
+But time goes by and for any number of reasons they start ignoring your gallery’s newsletters.
 They don’t open them, they don’t click over to your website, nothing.
 They become inactive subscribers.

-Average Email Stats for the Arts
+Average email stats for the arts

 (e.g., galleries, museums, musicians, theatre, film, crafts)